jaumecolom/python_machinelearning/README.md

-# python_machinelearning
-Some tests about developing machine learning scripts in Python
+## Machine Learning in Python - Notes